I owe all my money management success to sinking funds. Without them, there’s no way we could have paid off over $70,000 in debt, including our house.

 Dave Ramsey coined the phrase years ago while developing Financial Peace University.
 It stems from those expenses that would sink your budget if you had not prepared.

-In our house, there are two types of sinking funds: Essential Sinking Funds and Sub Sinking Funds.
+There are two types of sinking funds in our house: Essential Sinking Funds and Sub Sinking Funds.
 Essential Sinking Funds are the primary and most critical sinking funds to have.

 The Sub Sinking Funds are the smaller sinking fund categories under each essential sinking fund.
 They can have envelopes of their own, or you can combine them into just one account or envelope.